syseleven/grav-docs-syseleven-stack/pages/03.Howtos/09.dnsaas/docs.en.md

 ### Conclusion

-We have delegated a domain registered elsewhere to the SysEleven Stack and created a basic zone for this domain with basic records for a Webserver in the SysEleven Stack.
+We have delegated a domain registered elsewhere to the SysEleven Stack and created a zone for this domain with the minimum necessary records for a Webserver in the SysEleven Stack.

 We can verify that the dns records resolve correctly on the Nameservers of the SysEleven Stack: